 Grade reporting and transcripts

-Grades become visible to students, academic advisors, and administrative staff in the Voyager Information System once all end-of-term processing has been completed, approximately 7-10 days after the last day of final examinations.
+Grades become visible to students, academic advisors, and administrative staff in the Voyager Information System once all end-of-term processing has been completed.
 Grades will not be given to students on an individual basis until grade processing is complete, nor will they be given to students over the phone.
 Students may obtain unofficial transcripts of their academic history and a degree summary report through the Voyager Information System.

 Official transcripts are issued only for students whose accounts with Financial Services are clear.

 A grade submitted to the registrar can be changed only with approval of the university faculty at the request of the instructor.
 The instructor must submit a request for a change of grade in writing to the faculty secretary.
 The change will take effect upon approval of the faculty minutes in which the request is recorded.